-Hello humans!
-So, you’re engaged and the one thing you know for sure is that a large wedding is not for you.. you’re looking for answers on “How To Elope” or “How to have a small wedding” and I am ready to help you in this blog mini series!
+So, you’re engaged and the one thing you know for sure is that a large wedding is not for you… you’re looking for answers on “How To Elope” or “How to have a small wedding” and I am ready to help you in this blog!

-How to Elope or have a Small Wedding (Part 1)
+How to Elope or Have a Small Wedding

-When it comes to eloping there is no set way to do it, you can adventure in the mountains, trees, desert OR you can roam the streets of your favorite urban jungle, favorite brewery, winery – what motivates you two as a couple?
+When it comes to eloping there is no set way to do it, you can adventure in the mountains, trees, or desert… OR you can roam the streets of your favorite urban jungle, favorite brewery, or winery.
+The question is: what motivates you two as a couple?

 Great!
 You want to be outdoors and in nature, but now you realized you’re flexible on where you want to go!
-That’s great, lets divide into categories …
+That’s great, Let’s divide your options into categories …

 Woods – Mountains – Water – Desert – Ice / Snow

-4: Are you both dying to see the red woods and stay in a treehouse?
+- Are you both dying to see the redwoods and stay in a treehouse?

 Colorado (and most National Parks) have a permit system to keep our parks wild + beautiful, as well as knowing who is in the park doing what.
 These rules do change from time to time, and from location to location.

-Obtaining a few permits may be necessary, one for you as the couple to marry, and sometimes I (photographer) will need my own separate to be able to work in the park.
-Don’t let this process scare you, or think that I am gate keeping!
+Obtaining a few permits may be necessary, one for you as the couple to marry, and sometimes I (the photographer) will need my own separate to be able to work in the park.
+Don’t let this process scare you, or think that I am gatekeeping!

 I want to do my part to help keep our parks amazing for everyone to enjoy.
 Besides the park rangers are fun to talk to (maybe I am biased because my little brother is one hehe)!

-Now there are some places in Colorado that you don’t need a permit, and I will gladly help do all the research for you to make sure we are good to go!
+Now there are some places in Colorado where you don’t need a permit, and I will gladly help do all the research for you to make sure we are good to go!

-Alright, so we have a location, we have permit information, now what about a date?
+Alright, so we have a location, and we have permit information, now what about a date?